Nishtha1263/SANTAR/README.md

 # SANTAR
-Swimming Assessment using Numerical daTa Analytics and Representation
+Swimming Assessment using Numerical daTa Analytics and visual Representation

 This repository includes the following things:
 1. The code I used to extract data from the FINA website.